 Implementation annexes: Annex 29: Principles for harmonised on-call arrangements

+Interim regime

+Paragraph 48

+Footnote number 1

 Does the protection for on-call arrangements include protection for the "rate of pay"?
 For example, if the local protected agreement says that Sunday is double time is this protected under 2.48?